 Shine Musical Theatre Group

 StageShine – Haslemere Performing Arts’ Musical Theatre Group Mondays at Our Lady of Lourdes 6-13 yr olds : 4.45pm – 6.15pm (£60 per term).
-Free trial lesson available Classes start back on 12th September 2016.
-Congratulations on a wonderful production of a Prequel to the story of Shrek, followed by our version of the Shrek story.
-Next production will be a pantomime review (with mince pies!).
-Date t.b.c.
+Free trial lesson available Classes start back on 9th January 2017.
+Next production will be Alice in Wonderland and an excerpt from Guys and Dolls.
+The production will be on Sunday 9th July at 6pm at the Hardeman Hoyle Memorial Hall in Hammer.

-Summer school will take place on 25th – 29th July 2016, 1st – 5th August 2016.
+Summer school will take place on 24th – 28th July 2017, 31st July – 4th August 2017.
 We will be performing a musical in a week.
-Please email us for details/booking.
 Please email us for details.